 Teasing can be described as: ‘the humorous putting down or sending up of someone; who in turn should not take offence at such actions’.
 Anyone can be the target of teasing and it can result in bitter resentment; permanent work feuds and in extreme cases a breakdown of morale.
 Teasing can involve one or more people, sending up the way someone: speaks, looks, behaves or thinks.
 It represents an anti group feeling and a struggle for moral supremacy, on the same work level.

 Workers have two forms of teasing, which are seen as acceptable or not.
 Anyone ignoring malicious teasing, is putting themselves at risk of moving down the social order of the group; unless they stand up against it and most importantly prevent it.

-Teasing is connected to another form of work humour, known as satire.
+Teasing is connected to another form of work humour, known as satire in the office.
 This can take on the form of irony, sarcasm, insults, lampooning or straight forward mockery; which is used to expose the foolishness and hypocrisy of its target.
-Teasing can take on these forms when sending up work mates, but it becomes satire when management and the company as a whole are involved.
+Teasing can take on these forms when sending up work mates; but it becomes satire when management and the company as a whole are involved.
 Here the humour is directed at the common foe (management).

-Other Blog Articles on Humour in the Workplace
+Other Blog Articles on Satire in the Office

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.